Attractions near Valladolid Yucatan

 - This is the church in Uayma (pronounced why-ma) This is one of the most unique churches in the entire Yucatan Peninsula.
 Inside and out this church is heavily decorated with designs.
 Built by the Franciscan order in 1642, the Santo Domingo Church (it’s official name) has endured the rigors of history.
 It was nearly destroyed by the Mayans during the Caste War (1847-1901).
 Up until 2003 the church laid in a state of disrepair and the roof had collapsed.
 It is now repaired and open for a look.
 No one is usually around and you can just walk around and in the church.
 To get to Uayma from Valladolid take Road 79 east out of town.
 You will see signs for Uayma.
 It is about an 18 minute drive.

-- Cenotes of Samula and Dzitnup.
+- Cenotes of Samula and Cenote Xkeken.
 Dzitnup is the Mayan community of the area and the cenotes are a collective collaboration to bring income to the community.
 These cenotes are very well organized.
 There is a nice parking lot and ticket booth for both cenotes.
-Entrance is about $7 for each one.
+Entrance is about 80 for each one plus 25 pesos rental of the lifejackets.
 They are directly across the road from each other.
 On both sides there are local vendors selling crafts.
 If you want a fresh coconut with the water, this is a great place to get one.
 Cenote Samula is the larger of the two and has a massive ceiling height with a shaft of light coming down into the cenote.
-Cenote Dzitnup is smaller with stalagmites and has a more cave like feel.
+Cenote Xkeken is smaller with stalagmites and has a more cave like feel.
 These cenotes are great for cooling off.
 You can swim in each one.
-There are no good places to store clothes, so people usually just put their cloths on the side of the cenote and jump in.
-If there are a lot of tours you might want to keep an eye on your stuff.
+There are also ATV rides and horseback riding here.

 Tip: Make sure you bring a towel to dry off or be prepared to drip dry.
 A plastic bag is good to have for your clothes.
 When you jump in and want to leave stuff, the rocks are humid and wet.
 Make sure you rinse off or do not wear chemical sunscreen while swimming in the cenote.
 Use biodegradable sunscreen because the other creams pollute the waters and these ultra crystal clear pools will get ruined for everyone.